Porting State

 Different Operating Systems

-One of the objectives of this library is to provide platform-independent access to operating system services that differ between platforms.
+One of the objectives of this library is to provide platform-independent access to operating system services that differ between platforms for the main desktop operating systems: all Unix-like flavours, Windows and MacOS.
 The idea is to hide the implementation behind a common interface.
 By writing software to that interface, you automatically get portable software.
 At least, that is the theory.

 STLplus has been built on the following Operating Systems: